-OSIG Audit Directive #1 sets out the mandatory reporting requirements for executive branch agency internal audit programs.
-The Internal Audit Oversight and Training Services Unit collects various audit documents from executive branch agency internal audit departments.
-OSIG is compiling this information into a report to (1) update stakeholders on the activities and performance of internal audit programs, as well as compliance with the audit directive, and (2) provide internal audit programs with information that can be used for future audit planning and improvement of internal audit processes.
+OSIG Directive 001 sets out the mandatory reporting requirements for executive branch agency internal audit programs.
+The Internal Audit Oversight and Training Services Unit reviews internal audit program performance and provides internal audit programs with information that can be used for future audit planning and improvement of internal audit processes.